 Walking into the building, clients and employees alike are greeted with Deacom’s magnetic Artisan Wall, where pictures proudly display the companies Deacom works with teambuilding moments like Free Lunch Fridays, charity events and tournaments.
 Veer left, and you’ll see Deacom’s technologists working in an open space where ongoing collaboration is encouraged and asking for help on a project is as simple as turning to your neighbor.
 Whiteboard walls, as well as rolling whiteboards and TVs, make it easy to find creative solutions to clients’ problems.

-With big plans for expansion, Deacom is looking to broaden development and sustain the rapid growth the company has seen in the last four years.
+With big plans for expansion (including the company’s first international office to open in 2020), Deacom is looking to broaden development and sustain the rapid growth the company has seen in the last four years.
 Deacom’s ongoing expansion exemplifies the Kaizen philosophy, the company’s cornerstone culture that promotes constant, continuous improvement.
 Through day-to-day steps toward enhancing specific projects and initiatives, the goal is to create a big picture of long-term, systemic growth and increased quality.

 For Deacom, this can mean expanding their teams, creating jobs that didn’t once exist, or giving employees the opportunities to explore new projects.
 Combined with the company’s focus on training and career development, this ensures employees stay engaged and excited about the work they are doing each day.

 “Deacom is great.
 My time isn’t wasted on politics or endless meetings.
 I come in, put my headphones on, program and create all day.
-It’s nice and peaceful — exactly what I want as a developer.”Erik Smith Senior Software Developer
+It’s nice and peaceful — exactly what I want as a developer.”Erik Smith Lead Application Developer

 “Deacom offers somebody from outside of the tech realm the opportunity to get into this business.
 I don't think I would've had this opportunity at a large scale ERP firm the way I did here, because we are working with a large group of companies and having that experience gives me an opportunity to apply my knowledge.”Dan Newman Project Manager and Team Lead